 You will first add one edge, then you will add another edge.
 This is equivalent of hierarchical clustering in some sense.
 Can you imagine this?
-Let's see if we can visualize it.
-(Refer Slide Time: 11:24)
+Let us see if we can visualize it.

 This is too symmetric.
-So, which edge will have the highest betweenness here?
+So which edge will have the highest betweenness here?
+(Refer Slide Time: 11:48)